5 Investigating limits with Julia

 It’s answer depends on the value of \(b\).
 How would we approach this with SymPy?
 The interface described above where functions are used is not the only one SymPy knows of, and indeed is not typical of how one works with SymPy.
 Typically, symbolic values are defined and then symbolic expressions are used.

-Here is how we define a symbolic value (in fact two):
+Here is how we define a two symbolic values

 @syms x b